awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-tuning-tables-test-performance.md

-# Step 2: Test System Performance to Establish a Baseline<a name="tutorial-tuning-tables-test-performance"></a>
+# Step 2: Test system performance to establish a baseline<a name="tutorial-tuning-tables-test-performance"></a>

 As you test system performance before and after tuning your tables, you will record the following details:
 + Load time